rajputlucky754/Machine-Learning-Projects/Salary Prediction Based on work experience ML Web App/README.md

 This model can be used as a guide when determining salaries since it shows reasonable predictions when given information on years of experience.

 # Methods Used
-Data Analysis and Visualization
+Data Analysis and Visualization.
-Linear Regression
+Linear Regression.
-Polynomial Transformation
+Polynomial Transformation.
-Ridge Regression
+Ridge Regression.
-Random Forest
+Random Forest.

 # Technologies/Libraries Used
-Python 3
+Python 3.
-Pandas
+Pandas.
-NumPy
+NumPy.
-Seaborn
+Seaborn.
-Scikit-learn
+Scikit-learn.
-Matplotlib
+Matplotlib.
-SciPy
+SciPy.
-Jupyter
+Jupyter.